zauberwild/Arduino_Controller/README.md

 `up - down - left - right - mode - l1 - r1`
 Between the letters are the analogue values, reaching from -127 to 127 (left - right and up - down, meaning a movement up returns a negative number).
 Because the length of these numbers can change, they are bordered by letters. `'x' - potiX - 'y' - potiY - 'z'`.
 After the letters are the button inside the joystick, or "z-axis", and the digital values of the joystick for each direction:
-`potiZ - potiDigUp - potiDigDown - potiDigLeft - potiDigRight`
+`potiZ - potiUp - potiDown - potiLeft - potiRight`

 #### onEvent